mcamara/laravel-localization/README.md

 This documentation covers version 3.x, compatible exclusively with Laravel 9 and later.
 We strongly recommend using this version, as it resolves numerous compatibility issues present in versions 1.x and 2.x, and seamlessly integrates with Laravel's default caching.
-If you need to use an older version, please refer to [README_LEGACY.md](README_LEGACY.md).
+If you need to use an older version, please switch to `legacy` branch by clicking [here](https://github.com/mcamara/laravel-localization/tree/legacy).

 The package offers the following: